Generation

 Python

-Run the following command in your terminal to generate the integration test:
+Run the following command in your terminal to generate the UI test:

 skyramp generate ui rest \